axelhenry/msmsexporter-n900/README.md

 ```bash
 cp -r /home/user/.fmms /home/user/MyDocs/FMMS/
 ```
 __WARNING__: In some cases, some subfolders of .fmms could contain special characters like * and cannot be copied with cp.
-If you run into this issue, you can use [WinSCP](https://winscp.net) (or any other ftp client) to connect over ssh on your N900.
+If you run into this issue, you can use [WinSCP](https://winscp.net) (or any other ftp client) to connect over ssh on your N900, and use this client to copy wanted files/folders.
 More informations on how to install and configure ftp over SSH on [maemo.org](https://wiki.maemo.org/SSH)

 Once you've got __el-v1.db__ or/and __mms.db__, you can proceed to the next step.